lngng/moDSTogether/README.md

 **Q: Are there any restrictions?**

 The project is supported by including this document, please include it in its entirety.
 You may rename it or move it anywhere within your repository.
-If you have ideas on how to improve it, please get in touch.
+If you have ideas on how to improve it, please get in touch. moDSTogether is a non-commercial project.

 Please also be respectful of Klei's guidelines surrounding mods.
 They deserve it.
 Note that Klei is not associated with this project.